Learn basic photography skills at a venue with lots of photo opportunities

-At these halaal and halaal-friendly restaurants you’ll spot a dish that screams “try me”.
-The owners have also told us about the dishes that people most order – their crowd favourite.
+At these halaal and halaal-friendly restaurants you’ll spot a dish that screams “try me” and owners have told us about dishes that people order the most – their crowd favourite.
 So, there’s a bounty of foods to find.
 Syriana in Sea Point serves the kunafa, a decadent and syrupy doggy dish.
-Go to Saray to try their et sote, a beef stew dish cooked in Turkish spices.
-There are also some new restaurants, like Flamed-Grilled Burger, the Rack and Rib Food Truck, and old favourites.
+The owners of Saray’s are opening a new Turkish restaurant in June.
+And if you’ve never tried the chicken tikka at this family-run Bo Kaap gem, this is your chance.

 On Loop Street, you’ll find Flamed Burger, a burger joint with a twist.
 Sourcing only the best halaal meat, they incorporate Arabic flavours to bring you unique, tasty burgers.
 They aim to bring you scrumptious food in an unforgettable way.

 Crowd favourite: The Son of a Bun burger is the house speciality and is a classic beef burger with a fried egg, cheese, caramelised onion and giant grilled mushroom.

 Most unique: Rings of Fire Burger – beef patty covered in flaming hot sauce, red pesto cheese, jalapenos and caramelised onions.